Research Interests: Macroeconomics, Economic Growth, Firm Dynamics, Innovation, Entrepreneurship.

 Revise and Resubmit, American Economic Review

 Abstract: We build a model of firm-level innovation, productivity growth and reallocation featuring endogenous entry and exit.
-A key feature is the selection between high- and low-type firms, which differ in terms of their innovative capacity.
-We estimate the parameters of the model using detailed US Census micro data on firm-level output, R&D and patenting.
-The model provides a good fit to the dynamics of firm entry and exit, output and R&D, and its implied elasticities are in the ballpark of a range of micro estimates.
-We find industrial policy subsidizing either the R&D or the continued operation of incumbents reduces growth and welfare.
-For example, a subsidy to incumbent R&D equivalent to 5% of GDP reduces welfare by about 1.5% because it deters entry of new high-type firms.
-On the contrary, substantial improvements (of the order of 5% improvement in welfare) are possible if the continued operation of incumbents is taxed while at the same time R&D by incumbents and new entrants is subsidized.
-This is because of a strong selection effect: R&D resources (skilled labor) are inefficiently used by low-type incumbent firms.
-Subsidies to incumbents encourages the survival and expansion of these firms at the expense of potential high-type entrants.
-We show that optimal policy encourages the exit of low-type firms and supports R&D by high-type incumbents and entry.
+A new and central economic force is the selection between high- and low-type firms, which differ in terms of their innovative capacity.
+We estimate the parameters of the model using US Census micro data on firm-level output, R&D and patenting.
+The model provides a good fit to the dynamics of firm entry and exit, output and R&D. Taxing the continued operation of incumbents can lead to sizable gains (of the order of 1.4% improvement in welfare) by encouraging exit of less productive firms and freeing up skilled labor to be used for R&D by high-type incumbents.
+Subsidies to the R&D of incumbents do not achieve this objective because they encourage the survival and expansion of low-type firms.

 Abstract: In this paper we use cross-state panel data to show a positive and signicant correlation between various measures of innovativeness and top income inequality in the United States over the past decades.
 Two distinct instrumentation strategies suggest that this correlation (partly) reflects a causality from innovativeness to top income inequality, and the effect is signicant: for example, when measured by the number of patent per capita, innovativeness accounts on average across US states for around 17% of the total increase in the top 1% income share between 1975 and 2010.
 Yet, innovation does not appear to increase other measures of inequality which do not focus on top incomes.
 Next, we show that the positive effects of innovation on the top 1% income share are dampened in states with higher lobbying intensity.
 Finally, from cross-section regressions performed at the commuting zone (CZ) level, we find that: (i) innovativeness is positively correlated with upward social mobility; (ii) the positive correlation between innovativeness and social mobility, is driven mainly by entrant innovators and less so by incumbent innovators, and it is dampened in states with higher lobbying intensity.
 Overall, our findings vindicate the Schumpeterian view whereby the rise in top income shares is partly related to innovation-led growth, where innovation itself fosters social mobility at the top through creative destruction.